+'''

 +hmqd off_heap|on_heap

+'''

-Sets the default value for process flag message_queue_data.
+Sets the default value of the message_queue_data process flag.
 Defaults to on_heap.
 If +hmqd is not passed, on_heap will be the default.
 For more information, see process_flag(message_queue_data, MQD).

 +IOp PollSets

 Sets the number of IO pollsets to use when polling for I/O. This option is only used on platforms that support concurrent updates of a pollset, otherwise the same number of pollsets are used as IO poll threads.
 The default is 1.